Where To Turn When You’ve Been Wronged

 The ADA makes it illegal to discriminate in hiring or in the workplace on the basis of a person’s physical or mental disabilities.
 Furthermore, the ADA requires employers to make reasonable accommodations of the disability in order for that person to perform his or her job.
 A common form of discrimination is refusing to hire disabled workers who are equally or more qualified than other applicants.
 Other disabled employees are treated unequally in job assignments and promotions, or they are terminated when they demand accommodations such as handicapped parking, special equipment or adjusted work hours.

-Experienced Employment Law Advocates
+Contact Us For Experienced Employment Law Advocacy

 If you believe that an employer’s adverse employment actions were related to your FMLA leave or disability, our experienced legal team will vigorously advocate for you.
 Founding attorney Marie Mattox has litigated these cases for more than 20 years in state, federal and appeals courts of Florida and Georgia, with consistently good results for our clients.
-Call us at 888-826-4069 or contact us online to schedule a confidential consultation with a Tallahassee FMLA claims discrimination attorney.
+Call us at [nap_phone id=”LOCAL-CT-NUMBER-2″] or contact us online to schedule a confidential consultation with a Tallahassee FMLA claims discrimination attorney.